 Baseline groundwater quality data should be recorded in a table, with the sampling date.
-Minimum, maximum and average values for each parameter should be given.
+Minimum, maximum and average values for each parameter should be given and any exceedance of a standard shall be clearly identified.

 2 Predicted Impacts to Hydrologic Balance